Advocacy Strategies and Tactics Evolved

 Digital advocacy: Mobile matters

-Digital advocacy has come a long way since I first started running digital advocacy campaigns in2003.
-Email still plays an important role in advocacy and public affairs.
-And although email is not going away, it is no longer the only show in town.
-Mobile has become a great advocacy tool, whether it is old school texting or mobile geo-fencing.
+Digital advocacy has come a long way since I first started running digital advocacy campaigns in 2003.
+Email still plays an important role in advocacy and awareness.
+Although email is not going away, it is no longer the only show in town.
+Mobile has become a great advocacy tool, whether it is old-school texting or mobile geo-fencing.
 The flexibility and scalability of mobile technology makes it a great advocacy tool for the future.
-Look for more advocacy tools that continue to engage users through smart phones and tablets in 2021.
+Look for more advocacy tools that continue to engage users through smart phones and tablets moving forward.

 List building and CPA campaigns: Bringing people in

-Whether you are using a petition publisher, organic petition tools, or gathering sign-ups through digital advertising.
+Many groups are now using a petition publisher, organic petition tools, or gathering sign-ups through digital advertising.
 Digital petitions can increase your capacity and connect you with new advocates in specific districts.
-List building takes time so make sure you plan ahead.
+List building takes time so make sure you are planning ahead.